| | | | | | |

 • Bring a swimsuit if you are walking a coastal route.
 (Men may consider doubling board shorts as evening pants.)

-• Don’t even try to look cool.
+• Don’t worry if you don’t look fashionable.
 People understand that you’re walking the Camino in most towns along the route.

 • Look for shirts without tags and with laundry loops for easy drying.